impostorsguides/impostorsguides.github.io/rbenv/part-1/1-b-content.md

   <img src="/assets/images/why-cant-a-file-creator-execute-the-file.png" width="60%" alt="The answer to my question about why a file's creator can't execute their own file without first `chmod`ing it."  style="border: 1px solid black; padding: 0.5em">
 </p>

-Because [UNIX is multi-user in nature](https://archive.ph/EVocS), it needs to account for the scenario where a user gains access to a system that they shouldn't have access to, and writes a malicious script that they then try to execute.
+Because [UNIX is multi-user in nature](https://web.archive.org/web/20230331054614/https://en.wikipedia.org/wiki/Multi-user_software){:target="_blank" rel="noopener"}, it needs to account for the scenario where a user gains access to a system that they shouldn't have access to, and writes a malicious script that they then try to execute.
 Because they don't have permission to execute the script without authorization from the system's administrator, they are prevented from doing so.
 This, in a nutshell, is why we have to `chmod` our scripts every time.

 #### Experiment- analyzing a file's permissions